HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 To ensure the robustness and user satisfaction of our app, we plan to ask a few people to review the code.
 Then, we may conduct thorough multiple testing.
 First, we will apply unit tests and jest tests on all the products.

 ## Timeline
 The rest time would be focused on stabilize the software.
-I plan to create a 10 people testing team, and do the A/B testing for them, see which software they gonna choose as the secure communication tool during the daily life, whether they choose to use a VPN or a product like this.
+Around August, the project will be finally finished, and then it will have the final testing with some testers.

 # Self-Evaluation
 Currently, I believe my project is innovative and interesting.
 However, it does lack proficiency in deeper investigation and theoretical analysis.
 The project mainly relies on knowledge that can be acquired through a college-level degree and self-learning in programming.
 As a result, it may not have immediate financial benefits or substantial future potential in a commercial sense.